patrickdoc/port67/Section2/16-structs.md

 As you can see, it fills up space quickly.

+## Using Structs

-But enough talk, let's use them,
+Enough talk, let's use them,

 ```c
 #include <stdio.h>